eigerco/amplifier-advisory-committee/docs/SECURITY_ADVISORY_COMMITTEE/SECURITY_ADVISORY_COMMITTEE.md

 - Common Prefix
 - Eiger
 - **Ackee**: Ackee is trusted by top-tier organizations in web3.
 Our mission is to contribute to a stronger blockchain ecosystem by providing security services, tooling and education.
-- **Node Capital**: Node.Monster specializes in high-performance, scalable Node solutions and plays a key role as operators, validators, and DAO contributors across over 20 networks, including Ether.fi , Axelar, and Stride.
+- **Node.Monster**: Node.Monster specializes in high-performance, scalable Node solutions and plays a key role as operators, validators, and DAO contributors across over 20 networks, including Ether.fi , Axelar, and Stride.
 With deep expertise in running Nodes and guiding networks from testnet to mainnet, Node.Monster is the ideal partner to bootstrap your network's success.
 We also offer white-label services for VASPs and crypto VCs, allowing them to leverage our expertise under their brand.
 Our experience ensures that your brand can deliver top-tier services with the reliability and performance our team is known for as we are the main staking services for several protocols and VCs.

 ## Compensation